Our approach is underpinned by Polyvagal Theory in that it seeks to engage the PNS (Parasympathetic Nervous System) to improve social engagement.

 Mr P has produced an incredibly practical approach for both diagnostic use and guidance.
 This can be useful in identifying the most suitable strategy for each individual.
 This strategy requires a ‘holistic encompassing approach’ from everyone involved.

-The approach is also complimentary, but different, to AHCT Therapy (Assessment and Healing of Complex Trauma) – as used within certain educational establishments – our short video clarifies this:
+The approach is also complimentary, but different to AHCT Therapy (Assessment and Healing of Complex Trauma (it avoids talk therapy/CBT) – as used within most educational establishments – our short video clarifies this: